tfgg/yournextmep/_candidates/eu2014/engdem/dave-wickham.md

 person: dave-wickham
 region: east-midlands
 party: engdem
-title: East Midlands - English Democrats - Dave Wickham
+title: Dave Wickham is running for MEP in East Midlands for the English Democrats
 incumbent: false
 ---